|

 Hi Bill and all.

-Dining room floor finished and furniture back in, now I'm told 'We'
+Dining room floor finished and furniture back in, now I'm told 'We' need to redecorate!
+This small matter has been deferred till the spring, phew!

 Still got more pressies to buy, pocket a lot lighter already!
 Bah humbug!